Free Tax Prep for Veterans (Stop Paying to File)

 The catch

 "Free" has edges.
 VITA volunteers are certified but they handle basic returns, so very complicated situations (certain rental, business, or investment scenarios) can be out of scope, and the site will tell you if yours is.
 Sites are seasonal and busy, so the closer you get to April the longer the wait; go early.
-And the roughly $67,000 VITA income figure moves a little each year, so confirm the current number on the IRS locator page rather than assuming.
-If you don't qualify for VITA and you're past your 365-day MilTax window, you can still often file free through IRS Direct File or the IRS Free File partners at irs.gov/filing, just make sure you start from the IRS site so you don't get funneled into a paid upgrade.
+And the roughly $69,000 VITA income figure moves a little each year, so confirm the current number on the IRS locator page rather than assuming.
+If you don't qualify for VITA and you're past your 365-day MilTax window, you can still often file free through the IRS Free File partners at irs.gov/filing.
+(The IRS's own Direct File tool was shut down after the 2025 season, so skip any older article pointing you there.)
+Just make sure you start from the IRS site so you don't get funneled into a paid upgrade.

 This page is about filing your return for free.
 If your question is about your rating or a claim (you think your rating's too low, you want P&T, you're weighing a new claim), that's claims work and you should never pay for it.
 A free accredited VSO (DAV, VFW, American Legion, or your county VSO, find one through VA.gov) helps at no cost.
 And if a real money decision comes out of your refund or your taxes, take it to a fee-only fiduciary, not someone selling a product.